vobbilis/mytsdb/docs/planning/TSDB_MASTER_TASK_PLAN.md

 # TSDB Master Task Plan - Consolidated Implementation & Testing

+**⚠️ HISTORICAL DOCUMENT**: This document contains references to components that have been removed from the codebase (e.g., Sharded Storage).
+It is kept for historical reference only.
+For current project status, see `CURRENT_STATUS.md` and `PROJECT_STATE_ANALYSIS.md`.

 ## 🎯 Overview
 This document serves as the **single source of truth** for all TSDB implementation and testing tasks.
 It consolidates the AdvPerf implementation tasks and integration testing tasks into one comprehensive plan with clear status tracking, dependencies, and completion criteria.